-For non-native speakers of English, Carnegie Mellon policy, in accordance with the Pennsylvania English Fluency in Higher Education Act, requires that all students be tested by the Intercultural Communication Center (ICC) before they can be certified to serve as International TAs (ITAs).
+For non-native speakers of English, Carnegie Mellon policy, in accordance with the Pennsylvania English Fluency in Higher Education Act, requires that all students be tested by the Intercultural Communication Center (ICC) before they can be certified to serve as International Teaching Assistants (ITAs).
 The ITA test is offered several times during the year.
-A rating of "Category 2" or "Category 1" must be attained in order to qualify for certification.
-Students with Category 2 status are permitted to teach, but they must continue to take language training with the ICC during their teaching semester.
+A rating of "Pass" or "Restricted I" must be attained in order to qualify for certification.
+Students with

+Restricted I status are permitted to teach, but they must continue to take language training with the ICC during their teaching semester.

-While Carnegie Mellon and Commonwealth of Pennsylvania policies only require the above standards of students TAing undergraduate courses, we in Robotics require these standards of all students TAing any Robotics course, and all Robotics students TAing a course in Robotics or any other department.
+While Carnegie Mellon and Commonwealth of Pennsylvania policies require the above standard of students teaching assistants in undergraduate courses, the Robotics Institute requires these standards of all teaching assistants in any Robotics course, and all Robotics students assisting in a course in Robotics or any other department.
 This holds for both graduate and undergraduate courses.
-The Program Coordinator will monitor the status of all international students to ensure that a Category 1 or 2 has been attained before any student will be permitted to TA.
-Category 2 students will be monitored throughout the teaching semester to ensure that they are continuing with required training.
-Students found to be out of status, either by TAing before they have attained a Category 1 or 2, or by not continuing the required tutoring during the teaching semester, will risk not having the TA assignment count toward his or her Research Qualifier and having to TA again once the required standards are met.
+The Program Coordinator will monitor the status of all international students to ensure that a Pass or Restricted I has been attained before any student will be permitted as a teaching assistant.
+Restricted I students will be monitored throughout the teaching semester to ensure that they are continuing with required training.
+Students found to be out of status, either by assisting before they have attained a Pass or Restricted I, or by not continuing the required tutoring during the teaching semester, will risk not having the teaching assistant assignment count toward his or her Research Qualifier and having to act as teaching assistant again once the required standards are met.